BuildOnTitanX/BuildOnTitanX/src/content/entries/chuck-norris-2.md

     allowMultiple: false
     items:
       - title: Fact #4
-        content: "Chuck Norris can slam a revolving door."
+        content: 'Chuck Norris can slam a revolving door.'
       - title: Fact #5
         content: "Chuck Norris doesn't wear a watch.
 He decides what time it is."
       - title: Fact #6
-        content: "Chuck Norris can unscramble an egg."
+        content: 'Chuck Norris can unscramble an egg.'
 ---